ktsirangelos/ktsirangelos.github.io/README.md

-### This repository contains a recursive function that receives an object and creates a visual tree-like representation of it
+This repository contains a recursive function that receives an object and creates a visual tree-like representation of it

-For example, this object
+For example this object

 ```javascript
 example = {